tawi1/Tile-Prefab-Placer/docs/source/modes.rst

 Destroy Mode
 ------------

-``Destroy mode is designed for convenient destruction of objects in the scene.``
+``Destroy mode is designed for conveniently destroying objects in the scene.``

 `Destroy mode tutorial <https://youtu.be/aZUhq0YlEk8>`_

 How To Use
 ~~~~~~~~~~~~

-* Click `E` button to start the destroy area, after the area is set, press the `E` button again to destroy the selected area.
+* Press `E` key to start the destroy area, after the area is set, press the `E` key again to destroy the selected area.

 	.. image:: images/modes/DestroyMode/DestroyModeTab1.png